mamarmar/shareit/README.md

 Some of the features to be implemented in the future are:

 - Allow users to upload their own images (profile picture, offered item images, etc)
-- Include a Google Map with markers for every offered/requsted item
+- Include a Google Map with a marker for every offered/requsted item

+## Special Thanks To

+- [Yasmeen Othman](https://github.com/YasmeenOthman), for her guidance and continuous support throughout this fascinating journey.
+- All the students and the tutors at the [Social Hackers Academy](https://github.com/SocialHackersAcademy), for creating a nice little community of passionate people offering their best for each other.